 Boris Kuvshinoff II, MD, MBA

-I am the Co-Director of the Hepato-Pancreato-Biliary (HPB) Center at Roswell Park Cancer Institute.
+I am the Chief Medical Officer and Co-Director of the Hepato-Pancreato-Biliary (HPB) Center at Roswell Park Cancer Institute.
 My primary interest is the diagnosis and treatment of tumors of the liver, pancreas, gallbladder, bile ducts, and stomach.
 Another major area of interest and experience is the treatment of neuroendocrine tumors, both carcinoid and pancreatic islet cell.
 I also have expertise in minimally invasive (laparoscopic) surgery to remove tumors of the liver and pancreas.
 This includes 15 years of experience in performing radiofrequency ablation (RFA) of liver tumors.

 My research interests focus on surgical outcomes in liver and pancreas surgery, neuroendocrine tumors, and surgical simulation.
 I am currently a member of the National Comprehensive Cancer Network (NCCN) Pancreas Cancer Committee; this group continually updates treatment guidelines that help physicians manage patients with pancreatic cancer.